ComputationalScienceLaboratory/ODE-Test-Problems/notebooks/readme.md

 pip install jupyterlab octave_kernel
 ```

-## Verify that Octave-Kernel is installed
+## Verify that the Octave kernel is installed

 Check to see if octave-kernel is in the list of jupyter kernels: